Request a Copy of an Appeals Court Case Document or Oral Argument Recording

 Boston, MA 02108

 Unless you are requesting a fee waiver, please enclose payment by check or money order using the schedule of fees below.
 If you are not sure what your total fee is, please first contact the Appeals Court by email or phone to verify the fee amount.
-If you need to pay the fee in cash or by credit card, you must come to the court in person.
-The court is temporarily unable to accept online card payments.
+If you need to pay the fee in cash, you must come to the court in person with exact change.

 • In Person.
-You may come to the John Adams Courthouse in person, but it is not necessary unless you need to pay the fee in cash or by credit card.
-The court is temporarily unable to accept card payments online.
-You may first contact the court by email or by phone to see if the Clerk's Office can assist you remotely.
+You may come to the John Adams Courthouse in person, but it is not necessary unless you need to pay the fee in cash (bring exact change).
+The Appeals Court will also accept check, money order, and credit or debit card payments in person at the counter in the Clerk's Office.

 Note about oral arguments held before March 1, 2005: The only recordings available for purchase are of oral arguments conducted by a panel or single justice of the Appeals Court on or after March 1, 2005.
 Recordings of arguments held before that date are not available.